26-sooryavr/enpani_search_demo/README.md

 ## Configuration

-Add the following 3 variables into a `.env` file in this project root directory where this `README.md` file is found.
+Add the following 3 variables into the `.env` file in this project root directory.

 ```text
 MILVUS_DB_PATH="enpani.db"